 Law Enforcement Torch Run

-To see routes and schedules for the 2017 Law Enforcement Torch Run for Special Olympics Connecticut, which will take place June 7th, 8th and 9th, please scroll down and click on the "3 Day Run" tab to see where the run will pass by you.
+Routes are still being updated for the 2018 Law Enforcement Torch Run for Special Olympics Connecticut, which will take place June 6th, 7th and 8th, please check back soon and scroll down and click on the "3 Day Run" tab to see where the run will pass by you.